This article describes:

 The “Support Notes” section within each weekly update briefly outlines changes that are not covered by the Development Highlights.
 The goal of the support notes is to indicate which parts of the product have been modified, and to provide a brief change summary.
 The support notes typically describe fixes or minor enhancements, which can sometimes affect product behavior.

-The Development Highlights document for the quarterly release currently in development is available in the Highlights & Release Overviews section.
+The Development Highlights document for the quarterly release currently in development is always available in the Highlights & Release Overviews section.

 How to get early access to features